lvsl/fosdem-2020-go-dbus-systemd/README.md

 ## Agenda:
 - [ ] Intro *(5 min)*
   - [ ] About Me ...
-      * My 3rd FOSDEM, got impressed a lot by community!
+      * My 3rd FOSDEM, got impressed a lot by the community!
       * Greatful to org. commette for accepting my presentation
     - [ ] My backgroups with Linux
     - [ ] Why I decided to come here and present at FOSDEM